 We will prioritise projects that:

-- Seek to increase participation from young people from less affluent social economic groups, hard to reach groups and people who might not usually take part in social action
+- Seek to increase participation from young people from less affluent social economic groups and young people who might not usually take part in volunteering, campaigning and fundraising activities

 - Are working with young people at the younger end of the spectrum (10-14 years old)

-- Build the appetite of young people to continue with social action; support habit forming behaviour; leave a legacy of behaviour/activity after the funding stops
+- Build the appetite of young people to continue with campaigning, fundraising and/or volunteering and leave a legacy of behaviour/activity after the funding stops

-- Involve young people in planning, delivery and evaluation
+- Involve young people in consultation, planning, delivery and evaluation

-- Give young people the opportunity to learn new skills and develop their character and confidence
+- Give young people the opportunity to learn new skills and develop their potential and confidence

 - Give young people the platform to get their voice heard